 Are Your Values Valuable ?

-Often when we are approached by a sports team, school or business, there are references to the ‘values’ that the organisation has decided are important for their people to embody or express.
+Often when we are approached by a sports club, school or business, there are references to the ‘team values’ that the organisation has decided are important for their people to embody or express.

 Occasionally, the reason we have been invited in is to find out why, and to offer a technique or strategy to change attitudes and to fix behaviour.